-The Pennsylvania purchase agreement creates a secured contract involving the exchange of a residential property for a determined monetary consideration.
-The contents of the agreement are generally negotiated between the buyer and seller along with possible professional advisement, to be then endorsed upon acceptance.
-Included in the form is printed information associated with the buyer, seller, property, and purchase details.
+The Pennsylvania purchase agreement creates a secured contract for the transaction of a residential property.
+The form records critical details such as buyer and seller information, a property description, the method of financing, and sales price.
+The contents of the agreement are generally negotiated between the buyer and seller and endorsed upon acceptance.

 Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – For all homes to be sold that were constructed in 1978 or earlier, a supplemental informational packet must be distributed to the buyer.
 The descriptive paperwork educates the purchaser of the risks linked to lead-composed paint and health hazards that may result from contact with the substance.

 Pennsylvania Seller’s Property Disclosure Statement (§ 7304) – The state of Pennsylvania stipulates the obligation for the seller of a property to equip the buyer with a property disclosure statement.
 The supplied form contributes a general idea of the condition of the building and land, to the best understanding of the seller.
 It is recommended the buyer contract the services of a licensed inspector to investigate the condition of the home further before the sale has concluded.

 Standard Agreement for the Sale of Real Estate – PDF